olympuslegum/olympuslegum.github.io/_posts/2017-02-13-Seminarsportslaw.md

 BCCI CASE‑Supreme Court of India through a judgement delivered on January 22, 2015 brought the BCCI under the rigour of public law by making it amenable to the writ jurisdiction of Constitution of India under Article 226.Now BCCI as the regulator of cricket as sport in India is duty bound to behave in a fair, transparent and reasonable manner.

 Sources:
-1. Sports Ethics: An Anthology (2002)
+1. Sports Ethics: An Anthology (2002),
-2. Finding a boundary, August 13, 2016, Suhrith Parthasarathy
+2. Finding a boundary, August 13, 2016, Suhrith Parthasarathy,
-3. The paper can be accessed at http://scholarship.law.marquette.edu/sportslaw/vol11/iss2/7/
+3. The paper can be accessed at http://scholarship.law.marquette.edu/sportslaw/vol11/iss2/7/,
 4. Kenneth L Shropshire, Introduction: Sports Law?, 35 Am.Bus.L.J.181,182,(1998)